paukertj/cwe-swat/shorts/2024-02-01_JPA_Key-Services-Popular-Nugets-Bug.md

 // ...
 ```
 However, while this solution works in straightforward implementations like our example, it may not be effective in third-party libraries where the implementation can be more complex.

+> Found a bug or have additional questions?
+Let me know in the comments!
+I created this post on behalf of the CWE **SWAT Workgroup**.
+You can reach me and other group members at swat@ciklum.com.